Founder's note

 I built NexusVetClaims because I'm sure veterans are getting ripped off like this all over the country, and the tools to do it yourself didn't exist at a price a vet could afford.

-Now they do. $29 a month.
-Cancel anytime.
-AI that actually knows 38 CFR, that flags presumptive conditions you might qualify under, that drafts nexus-letter language for your doctor to review, that coaches you through your C&P. No 15% at the end.
+Now they do.
+Free today while we build with our earliest users — AI that actually knows 38 CFR, that flags presumptive conditions you might qualify under, that drafts nexus-letter language for your doctor to review, that coaches you through your C&P, that decodes a denial letter in plain English.
+No 15% at the end.
 No shakedowns.
 Software, not representation — and I point you to a free VA-accredited rep every step of the way.
+When we eventually charge, it'll be a small flat fee for convenience features, not a percentage of your benefits.

 If this is the tool I wish I'd had in 2020, maybe it's the one you need now.
 Semper Paratus.